akspa0/parp/README.md

   - LIT file parser For atmospheric lighting information
   - WLW/WLM file parser for water/liquid level information
   - The start of a 3.3.5 to 0.5.3 map converter, which needs lots of work and is just a chatGPT-generated mess that doesn't work.
+- A script to build vcol and minimap tiles from any input image.
+- A script to decode the dnc.db values into colors and intensities information.